Understanding Competition in Wardley Mapping

 Collaboration Strategies in Wardley Mapping

-Wardley Mapping can also reveal opportunities for collaboration, where organizations can leverage each other's strengths and resources to achieve mutual benefit.
-By identifying components where collaboration could lead to innovation and market expansion, organizations can explore potential partnerships, joint ventures, and collaborative development efforts.
+Mapping can also reveal opportunities for collaboration, where organisations can leverage each other's strengths and resources to achieve mutual benefit.
+By identifying components where collaboration could lead to innovation and market expansion, organisations can explore potential partnerships, joint ventures, and collaborative development efforts.

 Co-operation